Resurrection Lutheran Church COVID-19 Mitigation Plan

 - Individuals who have known exposure to a person who has tested positive for COVID-19 shall self-quarantine for 14-days following the last exposure and shall not participate in any gatherings with non-household members.

-- Indoor gatherings should be limited to the number of participants that will allow 6 ft social distancing to be maintained if individuals who are not fully vaccinated are present.
-Masks must be worn by individuals who are not fully vaccinated.
+- Indoor gatherings public gatherings should be limited to the number of participants that will allow 6 ft social distancing to be maintained if individuals who are not fully vaccinated are present.
+Masks must be worn by all if individuals who are not fully vaccinated are present.

 - Fabric face coverings, when masks / face coverings are required, when possible (see Respiratory Etiquette, below).
 See CDC Improve How Your Mask Protects You for helpful information on face coverings: